- Korea’s August exports of ICT products rise for 3rd consecutive month, up 0.3% to $15.2 billion 2020-09-16

 Chip exports increased 2.6 percent to $8.3 billion.
 Memory chips contracted 2.3 percent to $5.1 billion due to weak demand for servers and PCs, but system semiconductors saw a growth of 16.0 percent to $2.7 billion due to active foundry production.

 Computers and peripheral devices shipped overseas spiked 98.2 percent to $1.3 billion and recorded 11 straight months of growth.
-Peripheral devices (up 165.9 percent to $1.0 billion), such as solid-state drives (SSDs), led the expansion.
+Auxiliary memory devices (up 165.9 percent to $1.0 billion), such as solid-state drives (SSDs), led the expansion.

 Meanwhile, outbound shipments of displays fell 16.9 percent to $1.8 billion.
 The decline in display exports continued as organic light-emitting diode (OLED) panel demand slowed down, and liquid-crystal display (LCD) panel production decreased.